Mapsui/Mapsui/docfx/documentation/Mapsui-2.0.md

 # Mapsui 2.0

-At the moment we are working on Mapsui v2.
-The core libraries are .NET Standard instead of PCLs.
-Here are some of the changes that may go into v2.
+Mapsui 2.0 has been released May 2020.
+The core libraries of v2 are .NET Standard instead of PCLs.
+Here is a list of other changes.

-### Todo
-- Testing.
-- Some possible rework following from user feedback.

-### Done
 - Do not derive ILayer from IAsyncDataFetcher.
 - Add an Action<Viewport> field to the Map to zoom to 'home' viewport.
 - Remove Viewport from Map.